 If your brand has to deal with an avalanche of negative comments, sales may have dropped, or the general overview of your brand could be harmed.
 Without a deep analysis of both positive and negative feedback, recognizing areas that work well and areas with some room for improvement can be very difficult or even impossible.
 This different level of social media analytics will nicely complement the other parts you conducted earlier.

 In this age of information, data is everything.
 Followers, mentions, tags, posts, engagements, clicks/traffic are some of the most important things to consider when analyzing your social media performance.
-Streamlining your social presence can go a long way towards achieving the audience and reach you want and deserve.
+Streamlining your social presence and developing a social media marketing plan can go a long way towards achieving the audience and reach you want and deserve.